 Where the design community meets.

-Jackalope.io & The Brute Squad Joined over 9 years ago
+Jackalope.io & The Brute Squad Joined almost 10 years ago

 I recently left Stripe for Freshbooks(WePay) because of chargeback policies.
 Stripe will almost always side with the customer, and WePay will protect the seller.
 Nobody likes the fact that a customer can get frustrated/angry and easily get potentially months/years worth of product service refunded.